-The EMBL IT infrastructures are at the heart of the laboratory’s Digital Biology programme, facing massive challenges of vast and exponentially growing quantities of research data generated by high-throughput experiments.
-EMBL operates IT centres at all sites dedicated to site-specific requirements.
+The EMBL IT infrastructures are at the heart of the laboratory’s data-driven biology, facing massive challenges of vast and exponentially growing quantities of research data generated by high-throughput experiments.
+EMBL operates IT centres at all sites dedicated to the site-specific requirements.
 The two biggest IT centres are at EMBL Heidelberg, Germany and at EMBL-EBI in Hinxton, UK.

 Scientific data analysis at EMBL to a large extent relies on access to high-performance computing.
 An increasing number of users, presently about 40% of all EMBL scientists, implement HPC as part of their data analysis workflows.
-In 2017 these users spent about 100 billion CPU seconds spread across more than 18 million compute jobs using one of the key number crunching resources, the EMBL Heidelberg’s HPC cluster.
+In 2020 these users spent about 3300 CPU years spread across more than 24 million compute jobs using one of the key number crunching resources, the EMBL Heidelberg’s HPC cluster.
 This facility primarily supports the needs of local researchers but also offers capacity to the wider scientific EMBL community.
-Based on latest Intel and AMD technology this facility presently provides access to more than 14,000 CPU cores and a total RAM/memory of 90 TB.
-The cluster further integrates compute power using GPU hardware, based on recent Nvidia Pascal hardware and adding about 330 TFLOPS of floating point performance.
-The underlying ultra-fast parallel file system is designed to support the massive I/O needs found with data intensive bioinformatics and computational biology HPC workloads.
+Based on latest Intel and AMD technology this facility presently provides access to more than 10,000 CPU cores and a total RAM/memory of 70 TB.
+The cluster further integrates compute power using GPU hardware, based on recent Nvidia Ampere hardware and adding about 680 TFLOPS of floating point performance.
+The underlying parallel file system is designed to offer about 200GB/s of bandwidth to support the massive I/O needs found with data intensive bioinformatics and computational biology HPC workloads.